24/7 non-commercial radio from Bowdoin College, Brunswick, Maine, since 1941.

 • On March 13th, 1960, WBOR records a Pete Seeger concert at Bowdoin’s Pickard Theater.
 The Smithsonian Institution would later release the entire recording in a two-CD set and on streaming platforms.
 Read more about this in the fall 2009 Bowdoin Magazine (p.38), and on the Smithsonian’s Instagram.
 The Smithsonian also produced a short documentary.

 • WBOR interviews actress Bette Davis on air (date unknown).
+Around this time, the station broadcasted primarily in the evenings with ~60 active DJs.

 • On May 6th, 1964, WBOR records a speech given by Martin Luther King at the First Parish Church adjacent to campus.